joshbegley/nyt-latest/README.md

 `The Chargers have a big void to fill after cutting ties with Keenan Allen and Mike Williams.
 Are Palmer and Chark up to the task? `\
 https://nytimes.com/athletic/5670620/2024/07/30/chargers-training-camp-joshua-palmer-dj-chark/

-**Cubs' Jed Hoyer looked to 2025 with trades and wants more questions answered next 2 months**\
+**Cubs' Jed Hoyer looked to 2025 with trades and wants more questions answered in next 2 months**\
 `Hoyer will be paying attention to how the offense performs the rest of the way so he can get a good idea of how it stands going into 2025.`\
 https://nytimes.com/athletic/5670609/2024/07/30/jed-hoyer-cubs-trade-deadline-reaction/